erwindouna/python-tado/README.md

 We've set up a separate document for our
 [contribution guidelines](.github/CONTRIBUTING.md).

-Thank you for being involved! :heart_eyes:
+Thank you for being involved!

 ## Setting up a development environment